Skip to searchSkip to main content

 Engage local expert support

-Partner with local professionals who understand Australian business registration, compliance, and governance processes to ensure a smooth setup experience.
+Partner with local professionals who understand Australian business registration and governance.

 Prepare backup names

-Have a few alternative business names ready in case your preferred one is unavailable or conflicts with existing trademarks or ASIC restrictions.
+Have alternative business names ready in case your preferred one is unavailable.

 Use nominee / local director arrangements

-If you do not have an Australian-resident director, engage a qualified local nominee or director service to meet ASIC’s legal requirements.
+Engage a qualified local nominee or director service to meet ASIC’s residency requirements.

 Check name against trademarks

-Before registration, verify your proposed business name with IP Australia’s trademark database to avoid infringement or disputes.
+Verify your proposed name with IP Australia’s database to avoid disputes.

 Plan the share structure simply

-Start with a clear, flexible shareholding arrangement that allows future investors or partners to join easily without restructuring later.
+Start with a flexible arrangement that allows future investors to join easily.

 Anticipate compliance costs

-Budget for ASIC fees, tax registrations, annual reviews, and accounting services early to maintain compliance from the start.
+Budget for ASIC fees and accounting services early to maintain compliance.

-Identify required state or federal licences for your industry and secure them before you start trading to prevent costly delays.
+Identify required licences and secure them before you start trading.

 Understand foreign investment screening

-Determine if your business falls under FIRB review to ensure compliance with foreign investment regulations before investing in Australia.
+Determine if your business falls under FIRB review before investing.

 Ensure a seamless and compliant company registration process by following key strategic steps designed for international and local investors alike.